The Christmas Ball - Emily Owen

 ‘Not unless you want me to crush your little friend.
 I suggest you drop your weapon.’

-The Colonel considered this and complied.
+The Colonel considered his options, then complied.
 Krampus swiftly deposited Wonderwind in his sack.
 He took a step back into the lift and chortled as the doors closed over his frightful form.

 ‘Not good,’ said Pirouette.